-- a.→ Purpose: To ensure that negotiations with interested DBEs were made in good faith providing evidence as to why agreements could not be reached for DBEs to perform work. - b.
-Action: Provide-sufficient evidence to demonstrate that good-faith negotiations took place.
-Merely-sending-out-solicitations requesting-bids from DBEs does not constitute sufficient good-faith efforts.
-A bidder using good-business judgment considers a number of factors in negotiating with all subcontractors, and the firm's price and capabilities in addition to contract goals are taken into consideration.
-However, the fact that there may be some additional costs involved in finding and using DBEs is not in itself sufficient reason for failing to meet the DBE goal as long as costs are reasonable. (see 49 CFR Part 26 Appendix A)
+- a.→ Purpose: To ensure that negotiations with interested DBEs were made in good faith providing evidence as to why agreements could not be reached for DBEs to perform work. - b.→ Action: Provide-sufficient-evidence-to-demonstrate-that-good-faith-negotiations-took-place.
+Merely-sending-out-solicitations-requesting-bids-from-DBEs-does-not-constitute-sufficient-goodfaith-efforts.
+A-bidder-using-good-business-judgment-considers-a-number-of-factors-innegotiating-with-all-subcontractors, and the-firm's-price-and-capabilities-in-addition-to-contractgoals-are-taken-into-consideration.
+However, the-fact-that-there-may-be-some-additional-costsinvolved-in-finding-and-using-DBEs-is-not-in-itself-sufficient-reason-for-failing-to-meet-the-DBEgoal-as-long-as-costs-are-reasonable. (see 49-CFR-Part-26-Appendix-A)

-5.→ Documentation·of·Sound·Reason·for·Rejecting·DBEs:
+5.-+ Documentation of Sound Reason for Rejecting DBEs:

 - a.→ Purpose: To ensure that bidders avoid rejecting DBEs as unqualified without sound reasons.
-Reasons for rejection must be based on thorough investigation of DBE capabilities. - b.
-Action: Provide-sufficient evidence to demonstrate that DBE-was rejected for sound reasons such as past performance, relevant business experience and stability, safety record, business ethic and integrity, technical capacity, other tangible factors.

-6.→ Documentation·of·Assistance·to·Interested·DBEs-·Bonding,·Credit,·Insurance,·Equipment,· Supplies/Materials:·

-- a.→ Purpose: To assist interested DBEs in obtaining bonds, lines of credit, insurance, equipment, supplies, materials, and other assistance or services. - b.→ Action: Assist-interested DBEs in-obtaining-bonding, lines-of-credit-or-insurance, and provide technical assistance-or-information related to plans, specifications, and project requirements.
-Assist-DBEs in-obtaining equipment, supplies, materials or other services related to meeting project requirements (excluding supplies or equipment the DBE purchases from the prime).

-7.→ Documentation of outreach to Minority, Women, and Community Organizations and other DBE Business Development Support:

-- a.→ Purpose: To effectively use the services of minority, women, and community organizations as well as contractors' groups, local, state, and federal business assistance offices and organization that provide assistance in recruiting and supporting DBEs, as well as participation in activities that support DBE business development. - b.→ Action: Contact organizations and agencies for assistance in contacting, recruiting, and providing support to DBE subcontractors, suppliers, manufacturers, and truckers at least 14 days before bid opening.
+Reasons for rejection must be based on thorough investigation of DBE capabilities. - b.-Action: Provide-sufficient-evidence-to-demonstrate-that-DBE-was-rejected-for-sound-reasonssuch-as-past-performance, relevant-business-experience-and-stability, safety-record, businessethic-and-integrity, technical-capacity, other-tangible-factors. - 6.→ Documentation of Assistance to Interested DBEs Bonding, Credit, Insurance, Equipment, Supplies/Materials: - a.→ Purpose: To assist interested DBEs in obtaining bonds, lines of credit, insurance, equipment, supplies, materials, and other assistance or services. - b.→Action: Assist-interested DBEs in obtaining bonding, lines of credit or insurance, and provide technical assistance or information related to plans, specifications, and project requirements.
+Assist DBEs in obtaining equipment, supplies, materials or other services related to meeting project requirements (excluding supplies or equipment the DBE purchases from the prime). - 7.→ Documentation of outreach to Minority, Women, and Community Organizations and other DBE Business Development Support: - a.→ Purpose: To effectively-use-the-services-of-minority, women, and community-organizations-aswell-as-contractors' groups, local, state, and federal-business-assistance offices and organization-that-provide-assistance in recruiting and supporting DBEs, as well as participationin activities that support DBE business development. - b.→Action: Contact organizations and agencies for assistance in contacting, recruiting, and providing support to DBE subcontractors, suppliers, manufacturers, and truckers at least 14 days before bid opening.
 Participate in or host activities such as networking events, mentor-protégé programs, small business development workshops, and others consistent with DBE support.

-Return to: Wisconsin-Department of Transportation DBE-Program-Office PO-Box-7965 Madison, WI-53707-7965 DBE_Alert@dot.wi.gov

-I-certify-that-I-have-utilized-comprehensive-good-faith-efforts-to-solicit-and-utilize-DBE-firms-to-meet-the-DBE-participation-requirements-of this-contract-proposal,-as-demonstrated-by-my-responses-and-as-specified-in-Additional-Special-Provision-3-(ASP-3). l-certify-that-the-information-given-in-the-Documentation-of-Good-Faith-Efforts-is-true-and- correct to the best-of-my-knowledge and belief.
-I-further-understand-that-any-willful-falsification,-fraudulent-statement,-or-misrepresentationvolve-debarment-and/or-prosecution-under-applicable-state-(Trans-504)-and-Federal-lat Colder M. others and Department to the Company of 98888 idder/Authorized Representative Signature) (Print-Name) (Title)

-Good·Faith·Effort·-·Sample·Documentation·Logs
+Return to: Wisconsin-Department-of-Transportation DBE-Program-Office PO-Box-7965 Madison, WI-53707-7965 DBE_Alert@dot.wi.gov certify that I have utilized comprehensive good faith efforts to solicit and utilize DBE firms to meet the DBE participation requirements of his contract proposal, as demonstrated by my responses and as specified in Additional Special Provision 3 (ASP-3). l-certify-that-the-information-given-in-the-Documentation-of-Good- d·Faith·Efforts-is-true-and-correct-to-the-best-of-my-knowledge-and-belief.·· l-further-understand-that-any-willful-falsification, fraudulent-state involve-debarment-and/or-prosecution-under-applicable-state-(Tr ement, or misrepresentation will result in appropriate sanctions, which may 'rans 504) and Federal laws.
+(Bidder/Authorized Representative Signature)

+(Print-Name) (Title)

+Good-Faith-Effort---Sample-Documentation-Logs